In Iraq, powerful militias assassinate protesters with impunity

 “Those who are carrying out these assassinations are very powerful armed actors who are beyond the control of the government,” said Belkis Wille, a senior researcher at Human Rights Watch.
 “The human rights situation in Iraq has really become dire when it comes to the safety and security of individuals who are openly critical.”

-Iraq’s militia network, known as the Popular Mobilization Forces (PMF), is marbled throughout the state.
-Representatives of the PMF, which encompasses groups linked to Iran, as well as loyalists of powerful Shiite Muslim cleric Moqtada al-Sadr, are part of Iraq’s official security forces.
-They are also parliamentarians, cabinet members, senior civil servants and powerful businessmen.
+Iraq’s militia network, known as the Popular Mobilization Forces (PMF), has a presence throughout the state.
+Representatives of the PMF — which encompasses groups linked to Iran as well as loyalists of powerful Shiite Muslim cleric Moqtada al-Sadr — are members of Iraq’s official security forces.
+They are lawmakers, cabinet members, senior civil servants and powerful business executives.

-Experts say that this diffuse power makes them particularly hard to tackle and that individual arrests, or even killings — as in the case of President Trump’s decision to assassinate their leader, Abu Mahdi al-Muhandis, in Baghdad last year — have done little to change their overall power.
+Experts say that this diffuse power makes the militias particularly hard to tackle and that arrests or even killings — as in the case of President Donald Trump’s decision to assassinate their leader, Abu Mahdi al-Muhandis in Baghdad last year — have done little to change their overall power.

-In a television interview after Wazni’s killing, Kadhimi insisted that his government was making progress.
-He cited arrests in the city of Basra after another journalist, Ahmed Abdulsamad, was killed in January and claimed that “tens” of militiamen were currently in detention.
+In a TV interview after Wazni’s killing, Kadhimi insisted that his government was making progress.
+He cited arrests in the city of Basra after another journalist, Ahmed Abdulsamad, was killed in January and claimed that “tens” of militiamen were in detention.

 But high-profile arrests have often been followed by quiet releases, monitors say, and none of those detained are known to have been prosecuted.

-The highest-profile assassination of all — that of prominent journalist and government adviser Hisham al-Hashimi — has not resulted in any arrests.
+The highest-profile assassination of all — that of prominent journalist and government adviser Hisham al-Hashimi — has not brought any arrests.

-“Listen, you have to understand that their people are everywhere,” said a senior government official, speaking on the condition of anonymity due to the sensitivity of the issue.
+“Listen, you have to understand that their people are everywhere,” said a senior government official, speaking on the condition of anonymity because of the sensitivity of the issue.
 “We can’t move against them easily.”

-Attempts to rein in the Iran-backed Kataib Hezbollah group backfired early in Kadhimi’s premiership when the arrest of 14 militiamen accused of rocket attacks on U.S. targets prompted the militia to storm Baghdad’s heavily fortified Green Zone, almost reaching the prime minister’s home.
+Attempts to rein in the Iran-backed Kataib Hezbollah group backfired early in Kadhimi’s term when the arrest of 14 militiamen accused of rocket attacks on U.S. targets prompted fighters to storm Baghdad’s heavily fortified Green Zone, almost reaching the prime minister’s home.

-Another group accused of targeting activists, Saraya al-Salam, is the armed wing of a political movement, led by Sadr.
-Western officials say that Kadhimi may ally himself with it in an attempt to maximize his chances of reelection in the fall.
+Another group accused of targeting activists, Saraya al-Salam, is the armed wing of a political movement led by Sadr.
+Western officials say that Kadhimi may ally himself with the movement in an attempt to maximize his chances of reelection in the fall.

 This week, Kadhimi said he was committed to seeking justice for slain activists and praised Sadr as the “master of the resistance.”